 Kate has appeared in numerous television shows, movies and films and is also highly recognized for her performance-capture role of Anna Grimsdottir (Grim) in Splinter Cell Blacklist, Ubisoft Toronto’s first AAA instalment of its internationally acclaimed video game series.

-Most recently, Kate can be seen in Hallmark’s new series, Good Witch, CW’s Beauty & the Beast, NBC’s Covert Affairs, Being Human as well as in the feature film, Room, starring William H. Macy and Joan Allen.
+Most recently, Kate can be seen in Hallmark’s “Lead With Your Heart” working alongside Billy Baldwin and Kari Matchett and is currently filming, “Mum’s The Word” leading alongside Brooke Shields.
+She can also be seen in shows such as Good Witch, CW’s Beauty & the Beast, NBC’s Covert Affairs, Being Human as well as in the feature film, Room, starring William H. Macy and Joan Allen.
 Kate can also be seen in the international broadcasting SyFy miniseries, Cat.
 8 (Category 8), working alongside Matthew Modine (Full Metal Jacket, Dark Knight).
-In her short amount of years, Kate has shared the screen with Joan Allen, Mina Suvari, Catherine Bell, Kristin Kreuk, Eric Johnson, Emmanuelle Vaugier, Sam Huntington, Alexis Bledel and many others.
+In her short amount of years, Kate has also shared the screen with Brooke Shields, Joan Allen, Mina Suvari, Catherine Bell, Kristin Kreuk, Eric Johnson, Emmanuelle Vaugier, Sam Huntington, Alexis Bledel and many others.

 Kate has appeared in numerous US and Canadian National commercial campaigns such as Cheerios, Nissan, Bengay, Bell Fibe TV, Halls Vitamin Drops, McCain’s Redskins, Revera and Catelli Smart Pasta.
-She also lends her voice to the Nestle Good Start Campaign, RBC, Johnson & Johnson, Zoocasa and many more.
-Currently, she is the face of the new Manulife “The Talk” Campaign which is attracting nationwide attention for its unique approach to advertising.
+She also lends her voice to the Nestle Good Start Campaign, RBC, Johnson & Johnson, Canadian Blood Services, Zoocasa and many more.
+She is the face of the Manulife “The Talk” Campaign which is attracting nationwide attention for its unique approach to advertising.

 Kate considers herself a funny girl, and recently found herself on the stage of New York’s oldest comedy bar, The Comic Strip Live, doing her first stand-up comedy routine.
 She is also a director with a creative development studio in Toronto called The Incubator Studio, which writes and shoots comedy pilots.